 It can be especially hard for children and teens with attention deficit hyperactivity disorder (ADHD) to stay motivated and build confidence.
 Try these four self-esteem tips for improving negative thinking and offering praise when your child needs it most.

 Ryan walked into my office with his head down.
 “What’s wrong?”
 I asked.
 He said, “I can’t do anything right, and I don’t care anymore.
 Maybe I should just give up.”

 Many parents of children and preteens report problems with keeping their kids confident and motivated.
-It’s a heartbreaking fact that children with attention deficit hyperactivity disorder (ADHD) face more than the usual share of adversity — trouble at school, difficulty making friends.
+It’s a heartbreaking fact that children with attention deficit hyperactivity disorder (ADHD or ADD) face more than the usual share of adversity — trouble at school, difficulty making friends.
 And parents unwittingly add to a child’s feeling of never getting anything right by correcting more often than praising.
 How can you keep your child from giving up?

 - Re-think negative thinking.
 Help your child with ADHD realize that bad thinking habits make him feel more like giving up.
 The next time your child expresses discouragement, ask, “What can you say to yourself that would be better?”
 Encourage him to reframe something he views as a defeat by saying, “What would it take for me to get through this challenge?”

 - Outsource some praise.
 Enlist the help of other adults in your child’s world.
 Some children say to me, “Of course my mom says I’m great.
 She has to — she’s my mom.”
 If an aunt or neighbor makes a positive comment, it may have more weight.
 You can also let your child overhear you telling a friend about progress she’s made, or a funny thing she did or said, rather than praise her directly.